Luminary-S/MyNote/README.md

 3. markdown_roadmap is the note for the markdown use, include synatax and vs code markdown plugin
 4. reinstall director.md is the note for the reinstall of ubuntu and windows10 two systems procedure, including system install and the software install
 5. git_roadmap is the note for the git use, include git configuration and git operations, daily ops means the common use cmd for pull and push between remote and local
-6. python roadmao is the note for python and its package usage
+6. python roadmap is the note for python and its package usage